OpenPecha/nlp-dataset/README.md

   - the smallest independent unit of meaning within a sentence of a given message.
   - types of words
     - full words
-      - def. within a given clause, the smallest independant unit of meaning that either denotes an action, an object or a property.
+      - def. within a sentence of a given message, the smallest independent unit of meaning that either denotes an action, an object or a property.
       - types
         - nouns
         - adjectives
         - adverbs
         - interjections
     - grammatical words,
-      - def. at any given level, the smallest independent unit of meaning that serves to create relations between units of language. like ciment and screws link the components of houses.
+      - def. the smallest independent unit of meaning that serves to create relations between units of language. like ciment and screws link the components of houses.
       - to link messages ཨོའོ་ ཡཱ་ དེ ཡང་ ཡཱ་དཱ་oooh, ya, de yang, ya da,
       - to link paragraphs ཨོ་ཡཱ་་་་་་་  དེ་ནས་ཡཱ་ h ya, de ne ya, ...
       - to link sentences དེ་ནས་ ཨེ་ནས་  de ne, a ni,